15 SYMPTOMS TO NEVER IGNORE IN CATS

 Cats are experts at hiding their symptoms.
-In the wild, this is beneficial because potential predators can’t easily tell when they’re sick or injured, but for domestic cats, this makes it much more difficult to notice when they’re not doing well.
-That’s why it’s so important to pay attention to small changes because they’re often signs of an underlying illness.
-Note – The following list will provide you with some of these common symptoms, but the best way to make sure your cat is healthy is to take them to the vet for their routine exams and contact your veterinarian for advice whenever you notice something is wrong.
+In this wild, this protects them from predators because they it masks signs of illnesses and injuries.
+For this reason, it’s important to pay attention to any changes in your cat, no matter how small, because they’re often signs of an underlying problem.
+Note – The following list will provide you with some of these common symptoms, but the best way to make sure your cat is healthy is to take them to the vet for their routine exams and contact your veterinarian for advice whenever you notice changes.

 2. Increased Thirst and/or Increased Urination

 If you notice your cat drinking an excessive amount of water, especially if it’s coupled with increased urination, it could be a sign of hyperthyroidism, diabetes, kidney disease, or another metabolic issue.

 3. Loss of Appetite